rookieCookies/website/blogs/godot-ruined-me/index.md

 What's next for the voxel engine?
 Well, I might remake it in [my programming language](https://github.com/todaymare/margarine).
 That one also has a great story which I talked about in [this blog post](../four-years-five-failures-one-compiler/)

+For those who may want to check out the source code for the final version of the game [here you go](https://github.com/todaymare/factory-game)

 Maybe there's a conclusion to draw from this story, in any case I hope you enjoyed it.